AsodariyaP/node-restful-api/README.md

 2. On the same address, change the method to POST, click body and select “x-www-form-urlencoded”.

-Then, enter name as the key and the corresponding task name as value.
+Then, enter model properties as the key and the corresponding user name, surname, age and as well as value.

 After this, click on send button.

 This should give you a response 200 ok

-Awesome! :+1:
+Awesome ! :+1: